Okanjo/okanjo-docs/docs/Constants.md

 :   `2` Staff administrator or site moderator.
 `GUEST`
 :   `4` Unregistered guest account that can be used for purchases.
-`VENDOR`
-:   `8` Verified store with ability to create and manage deals.

 ## BidFlag